exfalsoquodlibet/RCT-ONS-Behavioural-Insights/PowerBySimulation.md

 ```

     ## elapsed
-    ##   9.807
+    ##  18.891

-If there was an effect of +4% in timed responses due to the intervention (from baseline 18.8% to 22.8% (i.e., odds ratio of 1.2756036) and we had a sample size of 2300 units (businesses), then we would have 0.757 power to detect that effect.
+If there was an effect of +4 percentage points in timed responses due to the intervention (from baseline 18.8% to 22.8% (i.e., odds ratio of 1.2756036) and we had a sample size of 2300 businesses, then we would have 0.757 power to detect that effect.

 ``` r
 sum(significant[,1])/repetitions